apache/flink/docs/content.zh/docs/dev/table/data_stream_api.md

 A `StreamTableEnvironment` offers the following methods to convert from and to DataStream API:

-- `fromDataStream(DataStream)`: Interprets a stream of insert-only changes and of arbitrary type as a table.
+- `fromDataStream(DataStream)`: Interprets a stream of insert-only changes and arbitrary type as a table.
 Event-time and watermarks are not propagated by default.

-- `fromDataStream(DataStream, Schema)`: Interprets a stream of insert-only changes and of arbitrary type as a table.
+- `fromDataStream(DataStream, Schema)`: Interprets a stream of insert-only changes and arbitrary type as a table.
 The optional schema allows to enrich column data types and add time attributes, watermarks strategies, other computed columns, or primary keys.